araobp/spielzeug/README.md

 Making "Internet of Toys" as my personal hobby is fun, because I do not need to worry about the noise from critics.

-## IoT definition
+## My IoT definition

 I think, from a standpoint of IoT users, there are two types of IoThings:

 - "Unified Systems" unifying vertically integrated existing systems with the cloud.
 - Robots and sensors taking a person's duty, managed by an application on the cloud.

-But IoToys definition is very flexible...
+## Technologies for IoT PoC (Proof-of-Concept)

+Since this project is not for a commercial IoT service, I use technologies/components targetting IoT hobby in this project, such as:
+- Arduino Uno (AVR)
+- ESP-WROOM-02 (ESP8266)
+- Arduino IDE
+- NodeMCU (I am planning to use it later on)
+- And electronic components　I can purchase in Akihabara or on Amazon.

-## Goal
+## Goal of this project

 I often see robots at museums on weekends.